 - easy to understand because of offering a visual and written dimension

-Cards to support interviews have already been used successfully by other researchers Hassanzahl & Diefenbach (2010) and Casais, Mugge, Desmet (2016).
-The team therefore reviewed existing cards as well as approaches of appropriate visualisation.
-This resulted in a decision to use illustrations to visualise the activities on the cards in order to reduce the visuals to the key characteristics of an activity, and keep them visually simple and clear to facilitate easy recognition.
-The design has drawn on guidelines for designing web-content for elderly people Dementia Centre, HammondCare (2016), which suggests using bright colours, contrast, appropriate and clear font type and size, as well as a comfortable size of the cards.
+Cards to support interviews have already been used successfully by other researchers, e.g. Casais, Mugge & Desmet (2016).
+The MinD team reviewed existing cards as well as approaches of appropriate visualisation.
+This resulted in a decision to use illustration to visualise the activities in order to reduce them to the key characteristics and keep them visually simple and clear for easy recognition, following guidance for designing for elderly people (Marshall, 2016).

 - activities of daily living (ADL)